bdaiinstitute/spot_ros2/README.md

-# Announcement

-**We are gauging interest for a new wrapper!
-Please check out our [poll](https://github.com/bdaiinstitute/spot_ros2/discussions/757) in the Discussions tab!**
+# Announcement: We are gauging interest for a new wrapper!
+Please check out our [poll](https://github.com/bdaiinstitute/spot_ros2/discussions/757) in the Discussions tab!